nikerl/parallel-audiobook-binder/README.md

 ## Parallel Audiobook Binder
-This is a fully parallelized audiobook binder.
+Parallel Audiobook Binder is, as the name implies, a fully parallelized audiobook binder aka MP3 to M4B converter.
+It supports setting chapters from either MP3 files or from a CUE sheet.

 ### Features:
-- Parallelized MP3 to M4B conversion
+- **Parallelized Conversion:** Parallelized audio trancoding from MP3 to M4B/AAC
-- Set chapters from either a CUE sheet or chapterized MP3 files
+- **Chapter Support:** Set chapters from CUE sheets or chapterized MP3 files.
-- Sort input files by ID3v2 track number if available, alphabetically if not
+- **Sorting Mechanism:** Sort input files by ID3v2 track number if available, or alphabetically if not.
+- **Metadata Management:** Extracts and embeds metadata such as author, title, and release date.

 ### Installation
 - Clone the repo